osilander/203.311/Week4/Week4.md

 <img src="graphics/fastq_download.png" width="600"/>

 Right click the "Download" button and scroll to *copy link address*.
-Then navigate to the RStudio command line, and download the data using *wget*:
+Then navigate to the RStudio command line (tab at the top of the page labelled `Terminal`, and change into your home directory (how?)

+And a reminder as we sit on the command line:

+**Reminder**: You **must never forget** tab-complete.

+Once you have changed into your home directory, make a new directory called `data`.
+Finally, change into that directory and download the data using *wget*:
 ```bash
 wget https://the_data_file_address_you_just_copied
 ````